-Foreign values of the Funds' securities, when held by the Funds, are converted to U.S. dollars using exchange rates determined as of the close of trading on the NYSE and in accordance with the Funds' Pricing and Valuation Policy and Procedures adopted by the Board (the "Pricing Policies").
+Foreign values of the Funds' securities, when held by the Funds, are converted to U.S. dollars using exchange rates determined as of 4 p.m.
+London time and in accordance with the Funds' Pricing and Valuation Policy and Procedures adopted by the Board (the "Pricing Policies").
 The Funds generally use the foreign currency exchange rates deemed to be most appropriate by a foreign currency pricing service that is independent of the Funds and Matthews.